-At St Jêrome Bilingual School, we aim to deliver a high-quality Computing curriculum for all children.
+At St Jêrome Church of England Bilingual School, we aim to deliver a high-quality Computing curriculum for all children.
 We embrace current and emerging technologies to facilitate learning in all areas across the whole school community.

 We aim to equip children with the skills and knowledge they need to use technology safely, responsibly and creatively, in the home and beyond.
 We aim to encourage computational thinking and creativity in their use of technology for learning, collaboration, and fun!
 In a technologically-driven world, we must give our children the knowledge and skills to succeed in life.
 Technology not only supports learning, but can transform and enhance it, giving children opportunities to access and delve deeper into a wide variety of experiences.
 Through well trained, skilled and motivated staff, as well as parental and external support, we encourage children to develop initiative, independent learning skills and celebrate success.
 All stakeholders model how to use technology safely, respectfully and responsibly